- Installation and setup

 - How can I share my Google Contacts with other users?

-- Can I automatically share all my Google contacts at once?
+- Can I share all my Google Contacts automatically?

 - Can I share contacts with users outside my Google domain?